SkeletonSkelettron/ngx-validator/README.md

 ## ngx-validator-for

-`<ngx-validator-for>` component is helper component and it simply displays formControl errors. it has input property `[errors]`, which should be binded to formControl's 'errors'  property.
+`<ngx-validator-for>` component is helper component and it simply displays formControl errors.
+It has input property `[errors]`, which should be binded to formControl's 'errors'  property.

 ## List of decorators